schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Caretaker Functionality

-A machine feeder fits a unassisted adage at a layered fire pole.
+A machine feeder fits an unassisted adage at a layered fire pole.

 ## Graven By-election